ngfk/yaml-import-loader/README.md

 ### Custom types

-This loader internally uses [js-yaml](https://github.com/ngfk/js-yaml) as parser check their [wiki](https://github.com/nodeca/js-yaml/wiki/Custom-types) for custom type examples.
+This loader internally uses [js-yaml](https://github.com/ngfk/js-yaml) as parser, check their [wiki](https://github.com/nodeca/js-yaml/wiki/Custom-types) for custom type examples.
 The types array accepts `Type` objects or a function returning a `Type`.
-If you create your type in a function you will get some context in the first parameter, with this context you can instruct `yaml-import-loader` to resolve promises.
+If you create your type in a function you will get some context in the first parameter, with this context you can instruct the loader to resolve promises.

 ```javascript
 const { Type } = require('js-yaml');